jed/cfn-api-gateway-custom-domain/README.md

 This is a [CloudFormation][] [custom resource][] for [API Gateway][] [custom domains][].
 It runs [Certbot][] on [Lambda][] to create certificates, and automatically creates [Route53][] DNS records to respond to [Let's Encrypt][] domain ownership challenges.

+It's basically a [prollyfill][] for the conspicuously missing `AWS::ApiGateway::DomainName` resource type, which will likely land if/when [AWS Certificate Manager][] supports API Gateway.

 Setup
 -----